Open-Vocabulary Object-Goal Navigation by Generalizing Semantic Mapping with Dense CLIP: Experiment

-\textbf{Settings.} We evaluate the zero-shot generalization ability of our exploration policy by testing our OVExp agent's performance in navigating to novel goal objects.
-We conduct this zero-shot experiment on the evaluation episodes of HM3D-ObjectNav, which are generated for 6 specific objects.
-To ensure our exploration policy acquires zero experience with these objects, we train a zero-shot OVExp policy (OVExp-ZS) by excluding these objects, i.e., their locations are not learned during training.
+\textbf{Settings.} We evaluate OVExp's generalization ability in navigating to unseen goal objects on HM3D-ObjectNav, which has 6 goal objects.
+To ensure OVExp acquires zero experience with these objects, the model is trained by excluding these 6 objects, i.e., their locations are not learned.